-The Nederland Downtown Development Authority (DDA) consists of a seven-member Board of Directors, appointed by the Board of Trustees.
+The Nederland Downtown Development Authority (DDA) consists of a seven-member Board of Directors and a Board of Trustees Liaison, appointed by the Board of Trustees.
 Members serve for a term of four years.
 By statute, the DDA Board must be comprised of a majority of residents, land owners or business lessees from within the boundaries of the DDA and at least one must be a member of the Board of Trustees.
 The DDA has the authority to study, prioritize and propose development projects which must then be reviewed by the Planning Commission, PROSAB (when applicable) and approved by the Board of Trustees.

 The Nederland Downtown Development Authority consists of:

-- Board of Trustee Liaison to the NDDA: Alan Apt
+- Jonathan Baumhover – Board of Trustee Liaison to the NDDA

 Creation of the DDA